kc9wwh/macOSUpgrade/README.md

 ![OS X 10.12 Installer Tested](https://img.shields.io/badge/Sierra%20Installer-10.12.4%2B-yellow.svg)
 ![macOS 10.13 Installer Tested](https://img.shields.io/badge/High%20Sierra%20Installer-OK-brightgreen.svg)
 ___
-This script was designed to be used in a Self Service policy to ensure specific requirements have been met before proceeding with an inplace upgrade to macOS, as well as to address changes Apple has made to the ability to complete macOS upgrades silently.
+This script was designed to be used in a Self Service policy to ensure specific requirements have been met before proceeding with an in-place upgrade to macOS, as well as to address changes Apple has made to the ability to complete macOS upgrades silently.

 Requirements:
 * Jamf Pro